2019 21

 2017 Pichon Baron 96p

 Tasted three times - last time in September 2022.
 Consistent notes.
-79% C. Sauvignon + 21% Merlot.
+79% Cabernet Sauvignon + 21% Merlot.
 Freshness.
 Tobacco leaves and graphite on the nose.
-The palate had power, elegance, fine acidity, lovely complexity, and fine structure and balance.
-More accessible than the highly heralded vintages of 2019 and 2020.
+The palate had power, elegance, fine acidity, lovely complexity, structure, and balance.
+More accessible than the highly heralded 2019 and 2020 vintages.

 2016 Pichon Baron 99p